-To complement the normal articles published in Biogeochemistry, we also consider contributions that are theoretical, hypothetical, and/or synthetic in nature under the heading, Synthesis and Emerging Ideas.
-We invite authors to submit papers that will advance the concepts in the field of biogeochemistry that will challenge and expand people’s thinking, and ultimately stimulate the development of new tools and information.
-We are not interested in traditional review papers that simply summarize existing knowledge, but rather those that synthesize existing knowledge to generate new questions, ideas, theories, and discussion.
-We especially welcome papers that tackle emerging, unresolved or controversial ideas head-on.
+To complement the normal articles published in Biogeochemistry, we also consider contributions that are theoretical, hypothetical, and/or synthetic in nature under the heading Synthesis and Emerging Ideas.
+We invite authors to submit papers that will advance the field of biogeochemistry by challenging fundamental concepts, describing new tools, or offering novel hypotheses prompted by extant literature or new datasets.
+Review papers that summarize existing knowledge without offering new, emergent questions or hypotheses are not appropriate for this section; rather, we are especially interested in manuscripts that synthesize existing knowledge to generate new questions, ideas, theories, and discussion.

 Synthesis and Emerging Ideas papers should be prepared (and will be reviewed) with the same intellectual rigor as other papers published in Biogeochemistry.
 However, the review/acceptance process will focus less on the “rightness” of the paper and more on the rigor, interest, and potential value of the ideas presented.
-When reviewing and selecting papers, one key question we will ask is, Will this work advance biogeochemical thinking and research?
+When reviewing and selecting papers we will attempt to select works that have particular promise for advancing biogeochemical thinking and research.

-Paper for the Synthesis and Emerging Ideas section should be submitted through the online Editorial Manager system as for a regular paper, but authors must indicate using the drop-down menu that they wish the paper to be considered for this special section.
-Alternatively, authors may submit an idea via a cover letter to the section, and the editors will respond quickly with a decision as to whether the paper meets the criterion of the section or should be submitted as a regular paper.97% of authors who answered a survey reported that they would definitely publish or probably publish in the journal again
+Papers for the Synthesis and Emerging Ideas section should be submitted through the online Editorial Manager system as for a regular paper, but authors must indicate using the drop-down menu that they wish the paper to be considered for this special section.
+Alternatively, authors may submit an idea via a cover letter to the section, and the editors will respond quickly with a decision as to whether the paper meets the criteria of the section.97% of authors who answered a survey reported that they would definitely publish or probably publish in the journal again

 - Katja Lajtha